hashicorp/terraform-website/content/source/docs/enterprise-beta/users-teams-organizations/service-accounts.html.md

 ## Organization service accounts

 Organization service accounts are associated with the organization and have permissions across the entire organization.
-These accounts have permission to perform all CRUD operation all all resources; however, these accounts do not have permission to trigger an apply on a workspace.
+These accounts have permission to perform all CRUD operations on all resources; however, these accounts do not have permission to trigger an apply on a workspace.
 To perform workspace operations like applying, use team service accounts.

 Organization service accounts can be found under "API Token" on the Organization Settings page.